-The Outreach and Assessment & Contact staffing and budget to remain within Social Services.
+The Outreach and Assessment & Contact staffing and Family Centre budgets to remain within Social Services.

-Retain Alloa Family Centre as a touch down/cluster hub and Clackmannanshire Family parenting, Contact and Assessment Centre.
+Retain Alloa Family Centre as a Family Centre and touch down/cluster hub for Clackmannanshire wide family, parenting support work.
+Retain the Family Centre as a venue for supervised contacts and parenting capacity assessments.